yanniSkawronski/dai-go/DAIGO.md

 ```
 STONE <x> <y>
 ```
-- `x` : horizontal position on the board
+- `x` : horizontal position on the board, starting from the left
-- `y` : vertical position on the board
+- `y` : vertical position on the board, starting from the top

 **Response**